 Without free access to learning music, there is little opportunity for disadvantaged children to engage and benefit from learning a musical instrument.
 To address this issue, this project provides free music tuition and instruments to 70 disadvantaged and socially isolated young people, aged 5 to 19 years.

 Move For Hunger works with relocation companies to support our communities' food banks.
-1 in 6 Americans struggle to find their next meal, while 1 in 7 relocate each year.
+One in 8 Americans struggle to find their next meal, while 1 in 8 relocate each year.
 Move For Hunger has a huge opportunity to provide relief to those most desperate for our help.
 While some problems demand complex solutions, tackling our nation's hunger problem relies on one simple equation: Get excess food to those who need it.
 Please join us in fighting hunger nationwide.

 North Koreans escape their country with little knowledge of the modern world and are unfamiliar with fundamental aspects of a democratic society.
 Many youth arrive in South Korea illiterate and unable to exercize their new civil liberties.
 NKHR helped so far over 1300 students learn the skills to become productive global citizens.
 In addition to providing academic and human rights education, NKHR provides career services, leadership training, internships, and scholarships to 100 students a year.